 So let’s get GA set up right!
 And for fun, let’s try to do it all in 52 clicks.
 Easy peasy, right?
 Let’s go.

-For years, marketers added GA tracking code using a plugin in their content management systems.
+For years, marketers added the Google Analytics tracking code using a plugin in their content management systems.
 Today, the best way to add (and manage) the code for Google Analytics (and every other tracking tag) is Google Tag Manager.

-You put the Analytics code into your Google Tag Manager (GTM) container, and add the GTM container to your website, usually by using a plugin.
+You put the Universal Analytics number (UA-XXXXXX) that’s found in your Google Analytics property into Google Tag Manager (GTM), and add the GTM code to your website.
 You can find details here.

 When a visitor takes an action, they “convert” into a lead, subscriber, registrant, job applicant, donor, etc. Each conversion is a success for the brand and the website.
 But because websites are built in different ways, Google Analytics doesn’t know what success looks like.
 So we have to tell it.